 Glenellen Solar Farm is a State Significant Development

 Design of the project is being undertaken to avoid impacts to biodiversity and other natural values as much as practicable.
 Where impacts cannot be avoided, they will be mitigated using best practice adaptive management strategies.
 In some cases, impacts may not be practical to avoid or mitigate, and therefore an offset may be required in accordance with NSW and Commonwealth legislation.
-Environmental offsets may include the establishment of Stewardship Agreements (formerly known as BioBank Agreements) which provide landowners with a guaranteed income stream to permanently conserve and manage land for conservation.
-The project team is investigating opportunities to establish such agreements in the region.
+We are investigating opportunities to establish such agreements in the region.
 If you are a landowner interested in establishing an offset or stewardship site, or you believe you have credits which may be suitable for this development, please contact us to find out more.